E-invoicing in Italy

-Italian e-invoicing will be mandatory on all B2B transactions as from 1 January 2019.
+Italian e-invoicing is mandatory on all B2B and B2C transactions from 1 January 2019.
+New schema from 1 April 2025.

 Our article To do list for Italian electronic invoices explains the steps that you must take in order to start adapting your ERP system to produce and receive e-invoices according to Italian local requirements.
 Contact us if you would like to receive more information about our web-based solution for Italian e-invoicing.